berkmancenter/brkmn/README.md

 * The first time
   * Follow the steps above for development.
-  * Edit the links contained in `public/logout/*` to match your hostname.
   * Make sure you've set the server hostname in ALLOWED_HOST.
 * Every time
   * `git pull`